-Tapioca is a perfect replacement for cornstarch and can be used 1:1 ratio in recipes that require cornstarch as a thickener.
+Tapioca is a perfect replacement for cornstarch and can be used in a 1:1 ratio in recipes that require cornstarch as a thickener.
 Cassava flour can also be used in this instant for thickening soups and sauces.

 Nutrients in Cassava Flour

 Cassava is very rich in carbohydrates, about 1 cup of cassava flour (285 g) contains about 110 g of carbohydrates, 5 grams being fiber and about 4.5 being sugar.
 Cassava flour is also exceptionally rich in vitamin C, one cup contains just about the recommended daily value for it.

 Cassava flour contains resistant starches ranging from .19-2.21% – with similar properties to that of soluble fiber.
 Resistant starches positively benefit the health of the digestive tract, feed good bacteria, reduce inflammation and bloating as well as promote good digestion.

 The traditional fermentation of cassava mash, before it being made into cassava flour aids in increasing nutrient bioavailability as well as increasing protein content, magnesium and iron (Oboh, G., et al., 2003).